-- (1) Shelf-stable spray dried egg powder/crystal (whole egg, yolk and albumen): - a) The product must be accompanied by a Competent Authority endorsed veterinary certificate, which states the eggs used to manufacture the product originated from flocks in a country, zone or compartment where Angara disease has not been recognised (i.e. no cases reported); or - b) The product must be accompanied by a manufacturer's declaration, verified and endorsed by the Competent Authority, which states the egg powders/crystals reached a core temperature of at least 60°C for at least one hour. - (2) Liquid pasteurised whole eggs or egg yolk and liquid pasteurised egg white: - a) The product must be accompanied by a veterinary certificate endorsed by the Competent Authority which states the eggs used to manufacture the product originated from flocks in a country, zone or compartment where Angara disease has not been recognised (i.e. no cases reported). - (3) Specified shelf-stable products - a) No specific recommendations are made for these highly processed products with defined end uses, which limit the exposure pathway, with the exception of mayonnaise and salad dressing.
-The combination of the processing and exposure pathway means there is a negligible risk associated with these commodities.
+- (1) Shelf-stable spray dried egg powder/crystal (whole egg, yolk and albumen): - a) The product must be accompanied by a Competent Authority endorsed veterinary certificate, which states the eggs used to manufacture the product originated from flocks in a country, zone or compartment where Angara disease has not been recognised (i.e. no cases reported); or - b) The product must be accompanied by a manufacturer's declaration, verified and endorsed by the Competent Authority, which states the egg powders/crystals reached a core temperature of at least 60°C for at least one hour. - (2) Liquid pasteurised egg products: - a) The product must be accompanied by a veterinary certificate endorsed by the Competent Authority which states the eggs used to manufacture the product originated from flocks in a country, zone or compartment where Angara disease has not been recognised (i.e. no cases reported). - (3) Specified shelf-stable products - a) No specific recommendations are made for these highly processed products with defined end uses, which limit the exposure pathway, with the exception of mayonnaise and salad dressing containing greater than 10% egg.
+The combination of the processing and exposure pathway means there is a negligible risk associated with these commodities. - (4) Products containing up to 100% egg, including products that are not shelf-stable and whole cooked frozen eggs, [with the exception of those specified in clause 5.1.2 and 5.1.3(1) and (2))] may be imported from any country provided: - a) For Angara disease (caused by FAdV-4) the product is accompanied by either:

-- b) Shelf-stable mayonnaise and salad dressing are eligible for import from the following countries accepted by MPI to be free from Angara disease: Australia, USA, Canada, and Japan.
-For mayonnaise from other countries the requirements in 5.3.2 (4) below must be met. - (4) Products containing up to 100% egg, including products that are not shelf-stable and whole cooked frozen eggs, [and other than those specified in clause 5.1.2 and 5.1.3(1)] may be imported from any country provided: - a) For Angara disease (caused by FAdV-4) the product is accompanied by either: - A veterinary certificate endorsed by the Competent Authority that states the eggs used to manufacture the product originated from flocks in a country, zone or compartment where Angara disease has not been recognised (i.e. no cases reported); or - ii) A manufacturer's declaration, verified and endorsed by the Competent Authority, which states the product, or the eggs used to manufacture the product, reached a core temperature of at least 60°C for at least one hour.
+- i) A veterinary certificate endorsed by the Competent Authority that states the eggs used to manufacture the product originated from flocks in a country, zone or compartment where Angara disease has not been recognised (i.e. no cases reported); or

+- b) A manufacturer's declaration, verified and endorsed by the Competent Authority, which states the product, or the eggs used to manufacture the product reached a core temperature of at least;

+- i) 60°c for at least 60 minutes; or

+- ii) 80°c for at least 10 minutes; or

+- iii) 100°C for at least 5 minutes; or